 Anderson Layne & the Killer Saints

 On March 28, 2013 ALKS released their first EP: St. Charles.
-St. Charles is a three song record available on itunes which featured three songs; two refurbished versions of songs off of Anderson’s 2012 release Rupert Pumpkin, and one brand new song Learn To Walk Away Lonely.
+St. Charles is a three song ep available on noisetrade.com which features three songs.
 The EP was self-produced and recorded in Anderson’s The Underground East Nashville studio, and was mastered at Ronnie’s Place by Justin Francis.
 ALKS, working with film producer Q, released a music video for the lead single St. Charles

 Almost a year to the first day, on December 3, 2013 ALKS released a 9 song live record recorded at 3rd and Lindsley in Nashville called Live and On Fire.
-This release is available on noisetrade.com and was titled in regards to the show being a benefit for injured fireman David Powell.
-As such, the cover photo was taken at a fire by Anderson’s little brother who is a member of the Philadelphia Fire Department.
+This release is available at noisetrade.com, with the title based on the show being a benefit for injured fireman David Powell.
+As such, the cover photo was taken at an actual fire by Anderson’s little brother who is a member of the Philadelphia Fire Department.

 ALKS released their self titled record on itunes April 28,2015.
 For this seven song effort ALKS set out to make an old school hard rock record.
 Not only does this record feature six of the Killer Saints, but it features the background vocals of Cathy St. Germain and Mike Reno of Loverboy.
 Recorded again in Anderson’s The Underground, ALKS turned to legendary live mix engineer Tom Abraham (Metallica, Alice in Chains, Keith Urban) to mix and master.

-A long 2 years later, roughly in early May of 2017, ALKS released Welcome To The Greenhouse.
+Two years later, roughly in early May of 2017, ALKS released Welcome To The Greenhouse.
 This three song ep recorded again in The Underground includes the bass playing of Brian Murphree.
 Mastered this time by Andrew Mendelson at Georgetown Masters.
-The cover photo taken by Anderson is part of Col. Tom Parker’s house and office from which he managed Elvis’ entire career in Madison, just outside East Nashville.
-True to current Nashville tradition, it is being torn down to build a car wash.
+The cover photo taken by Anderson is part of Col. Tom Parker’s house and office from which he managed Elvis’ entire career in Madison, TN, a once great Nashville suburb again on the rise.
+True to current Nashville tradition, it has been torn down to build a car wash.
+A subsequent music video was shot for lead single “Kisses Like Whiskey” which features up and coming Nashville artist Melanie Meriney.

+Cool things happen when you set out to have fun.
 ALKS loves playing rock shows, and will continue to do so until everyone is dead I guess.
-Here’s to imagination, dive bars in the heart of the city, and smoky booze filled dreams…
+See you at the dive bar…